erwindon/SaltGUI/docs/README.md

 - Define your own custom documentation for commands
 - Match list of minions against reference list
 - Match status of minions against reference list
+- Keyboard control for top-level navigation
+- Keyboard control to apply templates

 ## Quick start using PAM as authentication method